Benny Hill

-Alfred Hawthorne "Benny" Hill (21 January 1924 – 18 April 1992) was an English comedian, actor and scriptwriter.
-He is best remembered for his television programme, The Benny Hill Show, a comedy-variety show that merged slapstick, burlesque, double entendre and innuendo in a format that included both live and filmed segments and featured Hill himself at the focus of almost every segment.
+Alfred Hawthorne "Benny" Hill (21 January 1924 – 18 April 1992) was an English comedian, actor, writer and musician.
+He is best remembered for his television programme The Benny Hill Show, a comedy variety show merging slapstick, burlesque, double entendre and innuendo in live and filmed segments with Hill in almost every one.

 The BFI called Hill "the first British comedian to attain fame through television" and "a major star for over forty years".
 Making his television debut in 1949, he appeared on BBC variety shows where he developed his parodic sketches and, in 1954, was voted television personality of the year.
 The Benny Hill Show, which debuted in 1955, was among the most-watched programmes in the UK; his audience was more than 21 million in 1971.
-The show was also exported to over 100 countries around the world, a global appeal which the BFI attributed to "Hill's emphasis on visual humour transcending language barriers".
+The show was also exported to over 100 countries, a global appeal which the BFI attributed to "Hill's emphasis on visual humour transcending language barriers".

 Hill received a BAFTA Television Award for Best Writer and a Rose d'Or, and he was nominated for the BAFTA for Best Entertainment Performance and for two Emmy Awards for Outstanding Variety.
-In 1990, Anthony Burgess described Hill as "a comic genius steeped in the British music hall tradition".
+In 1990 Anthony Burgess described Hill as "a comic genius steeped in the British music hall tradition".
 In 2006, Hill was voted by the British public number 17 in ITV's poll of TV's 50 Greatest Stars.

 Outside television, Hill starred in films including the Ealing comedy Who Done It?
 (1956), Those Magnificent Men in Their Flying Machines (1965), Chitty Chitty Bang Bang (1968) and The Italian Job (1969).
-His comedy song, "Ernie (The Fastest Milkman in the West)", was 1971's number one Christmas song on the UK singles chart and earned Hill an Ivor Novello Award from the British Academy of Songwriters, Composers and Authors in 1972.
+His comedy song, "Ernie (The Fastest Milkman in the West)", was 1971's Christmas number one on the UK singles chart and earned Hill an Ivor Novello Award from the British Academy of Songwriters, Composers and Authors in 1972.

 Early life

 Alfred Hawthorne Hill was born 21 January 1924 (although some sources give his birth year as 1925) in Southampton, Hampshire.
 His father, Alfred Hill (1893–1972), manager of a surgical appliance shop, and grandfather, Henry Hill (born 1871), had been circus clowns.
 His mother was Helen (1894–1976).

-After leaving Taunton's School in Southampton, Hill worked at Woolworths and as a milkman, a bridge operator, a driver and a drummer before becoming assistant stage manager with a touring revue.
+After leaving Taunton's School in Southampton, Hill worked at the Eastleigh branch of Woolworths and as a milkman, a bridge operator, a driver and a drummer before becoming assistant stage manager with a touring revue.
 He was called up in 1942 and trained as a mechanic in the Royal Electrical and Mechanical Engineers, British Army.
 He served as a mechanic, truck driver and searchlight operator in Normandy after September 1944, and transferred to the Combined Services Entertainment division before the end of the war.

 Inspired by the "star comedians" of British music hall shows, Hill set out to make his mark in show business.
 He took the nickname of "Benny" in homage to his favourite comedian, Jack Benny.